rackerlabs/rackspace-how-to/content/rackspace-email/imap-and-pop-mail-protocol-comparison.md

 -   **Access:** Because your email is stored on your computer, you must be at your computer to access your email.

--   **New Items:** POP uses "fetch" technology.
-When a new email arrives, your email client will fetch new messages at defined time intervals.
+-   **New items:** POP uses fetch technology.
+When a new email arrives, your email client fetches new messages at defined time intervals.

 -   **Storage:** You don't need to worry about running out of online storage space.
 Because emails are downloaded to your computer, you can keep as many emails as your computer can store.

--   **Backup:** You should implement an effective backup system for your computer, in case you need to retrieve lost or deleted emails.
+-   **Backup:** In case you need to retrieve lost or deleted emails, you should implement an effective backup system for your computer.

 -   **Internet connection:** You must have an Internet connection to download your email, but you can view your downloaded email offline (that is, without an Internet connection).

-**Warning:** Because a POP connection deletes email from the email server, there is no backup of email on the email server.
+**Warning:** Because a POP connection deletes email from the email server, no backup of email exists on the email server.

 ### Mobile Sync

-When you check your email using Mobile Sync, you are accessing and managing your email directly from the email server.
+When you check your email by using Mobile Sync, you are accessing and managing your email directly from the email server.
 Following are some features of Mobile Sync:

 **Note**: This service is only available to Rackspace Email Plus users.
 See [Getting started with Rackspace Email Plus](/how-to/rackspace-email-plus-getting-started) for details.